zjwang168/email_assistant/README.md

 # email_assistant

-The goal:
-"Forward an email, and your AI assistant handles the rest - no logins, no setup, no bullshit."
+Forward an email, and your AI assistant handles the rest - no logins, no setup, no bullshit.

 ⚙️ Features